 Next, try a tequila tasting spot, or just one of several simple ceramics or textile vendors.

-On a rainy day, there’s a good chance the waves will be especially dramatic, crashing onto the high elevations and various rocky inlets along the wild side.
+On a rainy day in Cozumel, there’s a good chance the waves will be especially dramatic, crashing onto the high elevations and various rocky inlets along the wild side.

 There’s also a good chance you might get sunny breaks between showers, so always be on the lookout for a rainbow or two.